Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Models and Methods

-The last term of the Hamiltonian is the interaction of the spin of electrons with a magnetic field where $B$ is the strength of the magnetic field, acting perpendicular to the plane of the lattice along the $z$-direction.
-This magnetic term breaks the time-reversal symmetry of the Hamiltonian.
+The last term of the tight-binding Hamiltonian is the interaction of the spin of electrons with a magnetic field where $B$ is the strength of the magnetic field perpendicular to the plane of the lattice along the $z$-direction.
+This magnetic term breaks time-reversal.
 The Hamiltonian still has translational invariance.
+For typical oxides the hopping $t$ is approximately 0.1~eV, and thus the magnetic field used here of value $0.2t$, as in~\cite{wang11}, is large.
+However, the flat band split found in ~\cite{wang11} and here occurs for much smaller magnetic fields.
+Thus, $B=0.2t$ is only used for clarity in the visualization of results.
+The physics does not change if much smaller fields are used.